-(TOEFL score between 410 and 447 or SAT less than 320).
+(TOEFL score between 410 and 447, or SAT score between 290 and 319).

 ENGL 002 INTENSIVE ENGLISH II

 This course is a continuation of and focuses on developing the student's ability to read, write and speak using English as the language of communication.
 This course assumes an Upper Intermediate level of English upon successful completion.